pijulius/xposedteyes/README.md

 # XposedTeyes
 Framework modifications for Teyes CC3 2k through Xposed

-1. Resizable Split Screen
+1. Resizable Split Screen.
 Will allow you to resize the splitscreen.
-You will need to activate module for Android Framework and also SystemUI
+You will need to activate module for Android Framework and also SystemUI.

-2. Hide Divider
+2. Hide Divider.
 Show or hide the split screen divider.
 If hidden a simple 1 pixel black line will be shown instead.

-3. Screen Ratio
+3. Screen Ratio.
 Define your prefered ratio for the split screen, for e.g. 0.5 for half, 0.33 for 1third and so on.

-4. Left Screen Position
+4. Left Screen Position.
 If checked the smaller split screen (in case for e.g. if you set screen ratio to 0.33) will be on the right side instead of the left.

-5. Launcher
+5. Launcher.
 Define two applications and then you can set Xposed Teyes as your startup application to launch those two applications in a split screen as soon as your car starts.
 You will need to install [Split Screen Launcher](https://github.com/paprikanotfound/split-screen-launcher) from \"paprikanotfound\" for this to work.

 # Install